-Jobble bills itself at the number one on-demand job app in the U.S. It’s hard to verify the accuracy of that statement, but one thing’s for sure, it’s a great place to pick up new clients.
+Jobble bills itself as the number one on-demand job app in the U.S. It’s hard to verify the accuracy of that statement, but one thing’s for sure: It’s a great place to pick up new clients.

 Although Jobble isn’t as focused on home services as TaskRabbit, on this app users can view job listings in their area for free.
 After creating a profile, users can also apply to jobs without paying anything upfront.

 This app doesn’t cater to residential needs and would instead be a good place to do some B2B work, like becoming the preferred plumber for an office complex, depending on the user’s area of expertise and the jobs available in their area.

 Need to takes a far broader approach than handyman services apps such as TaskRabbit.
 On this platform, users can literally fill in the blank, “I need to…” and people in their area respond accordingly.

 As a result, the services requested and offered go beyond the scope of home maintenance and repairs into everything from digital services such as web design to data entry and automotive repairs.
 Think of Need to like a digital bulletin board for help wanted in your community.

 Unlike many other handyman apps, Need to doesn’t facilitate communication.
 Users and service providers are first matched on Need to and then move their conversations to email, phone or whatever they’re comfortable with.
 Similar to TaskRabbit, this handyman app facilitates payments for service providers.

 This company is also philanthropic.
 Need to donates 10 percent of proceeds to non-profit job training programs.